filipe-silva/FireflyIII.Net/generated/docs/WebhooksApi.md

 <a id="getwebhookmessageattempts"></a>
 # **GetWebhookMessageAttempts**
-> WebhookAttemptArray GetWebhookMessageAttempts (int id, int messageId, int? page = null)
+> WebhookAttemptArray GetWebhookMessageAttempts (string id, int messageId, int? page = null)

 Get all the failed attempts of a single webhook message.